 Considering the fact that IKEA consumes so many resources it is not that surprising that they offer more than 12,000 items, isn’t it?

 That’s the most successful piece of furniture IKEA has on its catalogue.
 More than 500 000 Billy bookcases are sold for a single month in 2012!
 According to Buzzfeed, one Billy bookcase piece of furniture is being sold every 10 seconds and an IKEA furniture assembly company is booked every half an hour.

 LÖVET THE FIRST PRODUCT

 LÖVET was the first flat pack unit in IKEA’s catalogue back in 1956.
-Rumors have it that soon Ingvar’s home furnishing super store is about to restart its first flat pack item!
+Rumor has it that soon Ingvar’s home furnishing superstore is about to restart its first flat pack item!

-It all started when somebody had to take of all legs of a LÖVET table in order to fit the whole piece of furniture into a car.
+It all started when somebody had to take off all legs of a LÖVET table in order to fit the whole piece of furniture into a car.
 Now ain’t that familiar.
-When you think about it a diy furniture hack gave birth to the whole IKEA concept of furniture being sold disassembled.
+When you think about it a DIY furniture hack gave birth to the whole IKEA concept of furniture being sold disassembled.

 IKEA AROUND THE WORLD

 More than 80% of all units, items and inventory in general, stay the same in all IKEA home furnishing shops around the world.
-In the beginning of 2015 those are exactly 351 stores in 46 countries.
+At the end of August 2017 there were 403 IKEA stores in 49 countries.
 This is one of the most impressive facts about IKEA.
-The flat pack furniture company expands rapidly!
+The flat-pack furniture company expands rapidly!

 MORE THAN 9,000 OLYMPIC POOLS OF VOLUME